core-wg/coral/draft-ietf-core-coral.md

 Applications may also mandate the following and other restrictions:

-* Use of only either the binary format or the text format.

 * Use of only either HTTP or CoAP as the supported Web transfer protocol.